 No products in the cart.

 Succulents, like Jade, require well-draining soil.
 It thrives in the sand and grit-rich rock gardens.
 The Jade plant is better anchored in somewhat heavier soil that contains more organic content.
 One part sterilized organic soil, sphagnum peat moss, and three parts coarse sand by volume can suffice.
-Such potting mix is best for growing jade.
+Such a potting mix is best for growing jade.

 They may also grow in acidic or alkaline soils.
 However, extremely low or high soil pH can cause nutritional deficits or toxicity.
 So make sure to give it just right.